 - 1/4 cup Irish cream liqueur

-- Preheat the oven to 325F.
-Line a 9×9 square pan with foil then grease the foil with cooking spray or butter.
+- Preheat oven to 325F.
+Line a 9×9 pan with parchment paper or foil lightly greased with cooking spray.

 - In a heatproof bowl over a saucepan of simmering water (do not let the bowl touch the water), melt together the butter and both chocolates until smooth.

 - Remove the bowl from the heat and whisk in the sugar (it will be grainy).
 Whisk in the eggs, one at a time, then whisk in the vanilla and espresso powder, if using.
 Stir in the flour and salt until incorporated.
 Reserve 1 cup of brownie batter.
 Spread the rest into the bottom of the pan.
 Set aside while you make the cheesecake layer.

 - In a large mixing bowl, beat together the cream cheese and sugar until creamy and smooth, roughly 2-3 minutes.
 Beat in the egg, Irish cream, and vanilla until smooth then beat in the flour.
 Pour over the brownie layer.

 - Drop reserved brownie batter by the spoonful on top and swirl with a knife for a marble effect.
 Bake for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely before cutting.
 Store in an airtight container in the refrigerator for up to 1 week.

 Source: Adapted from Baking: From My Home to Yours

 More Dessert Recipes To Bake